1986ajitsingh/Trivia/Source/Trivia/README.md

 This project is a super helpful kit to kick-start your next React Native project, as it provides a lot of references and best practices for creating a React Native project from scratch.
 Some of these are:
 - Clear project structure
 - Usage of functional components
-- Handling shared stypes and themes
+- Handling shared styles and themes
 - Flux architecture - Using [Redux](https://redux.js.org/docs/introduction/)
 - Routing and navigation - Using [React Navigation](https://reactnavigation.org/)
 - Unit tests - Using [Jest](https://facebook.github.io/jest/)